BlackSaltFish/understandinges6/manuscript/07-Sets-And-Maps.md

 The callback passed to `forEach()` receives each key-value pair in the order in which the pairs were inserted into the map.
 This behavior differs slightly from calling `forEach()` on arrays, where the callback receives each item in order of numeric index.

-I> You can also provide a second argument to `forEach()` to specify the `this` value inside the callback function.
+> You can also provide a second argument to `forEach()` to specify the `this` value inside the callback function.
 A call like that behaves the same as the set version of the `forEach()` method.

 ### Weak Maps